 For PSAT 8/9 students, you do nothing other than move forward with your academic classes and extracurricular activities & passions so that your academic profile is developed in a meaningful way.

 Once we get those scores, you can schedule a free consultation with one of our test prep experts to discuss which test, when to test, and what type of tutoring is most appropriate for your student.
 You can look at concordance charts to see roughly what your score is comparable to on the ACT.
 After getting the PSAT results back, students can also connect them to Khan Academy to get targeted and recommended practice exercises, no matter which tests they’re taking moving forward.
-If a student took the PSAT during an administration when the full test will be released, they could also view each individual question they got right and wrong, and this is a great place to begin reviewing and assessing what topics they might need more practice with.
+I

-How does this year’s (2022) paper and pencil PSAT affect my child taking the digital P/SATs?
+How does the paper and pencil PSAT affect my child taking the digital PSAT or SATs?

-Here are more specifics for you and your student:
+Here are more specifics for you and your student by class year:

-If you’re currently a sophomore (Class of 2025) who just took the PSAT, you MAY wish to take a paper & pencil ACT or SAT by the end of 2023 for college admissions purposes if you are submitting test scores.
+If you’re Class of 2025, you MAY wish to take a paper & pencil ACT or SAT by the end of 2023 for college admissions purposes if you are submitting test scores.
 This is recommended for students who are scoring at the 95th (User Group) percentile or above on the PSAT10 (scores at or greater than a total of 1360).

-If you’re currently a first-year high school student or younger (Class of 2026 and beyond), then you should plan to take a digital PSAT beginning in the fall of 2023.
+If you’re Class of 2026 and beyond, then you should plan to take a digital PSAT beginning in the fall of 2023.
 Or, you could simply skip the PSATs and take free full-length practice tests like those we offer.

 Here’s a chart that summarizes what your student may encounter should they choose the SAT route (remember, they should take practice ACTs/SATs to see which suits them better) based on their current grade in high school: